Philadelphia Child Relocation Lawyer

 Child Relocation Process

-•(1) NOTICE - The parent desiring relocation must inform EVERY individual with a custody right (other parent, grandparents, etc) of the relocation that they are proposing.
+- NOTICE – The parent desiring relocation must inform every individual with a custody right (other parent, grandparents, etc) of the relocation which they are proposing.
 Notice must be:

 In the event the court does approve the relocation, the relocating parent will be permitted to relocate, with the child, out of the Court’s jurisdiction.
 If the relocation is denied it will either approve of the proposed order, modify the existing order, or create a new order.